Did you know that of all the ways to combat bedbugs, heat treatment is the most effective strategy for getting rid of bed bugs?

 - Fine Arts and Collectibles

-If – for some reasons – you are unable to successfully remove the items that the pest control company requests, inquire as to whether or not they may be wrapped in a material that is insulative in nature.
+If – for some reason – you are unable to successfully remove the items that the pest control company requests, inquire as to whether or not they may be wrapped in a material that is insulative in nature.
 In many instances, this is completely acceptable.

 The agency that completes heat treatment for bed bugs will set up a service day with a time for the initiation of the treatment.

 You will want to engage in a little additional preparation to make certain that your home is ready for the treatment.
 Start by reducing any and all clutter throughout the home.
 Strip the bedding and wash and dry in the highest heat possible.
 Move items away from walls.

 If anyone or any pets in the household have any type of health issue – such as respiratory problems, allergies, or even pregnancy – be certain to inform the technicians that arrive to complete the service.
 By taking these steps, you can help ensure 100% success of the heat treatment to kill off all of the bed bugs and eggs in your home.